How to Order a Lab Coat

 How does the program work?

 EH&S operates a lab coat ownership program, in which PI’s own the lab coats and coats can be professionally laundered as often as needed.
-Lab coats are personalized with the UMass logo and a name label, and they are delivered to the lab coat pickup/drop-off room in the building in which the lab is located.
+Lab coats are personalized with the UMass logo and a name label, and they are delivered to the lab coat pickup/drop-off room in the building nearest or in which the lab is located.
 The cost of the lab coats is recharged to the faculty/supervisor’s department or school.
 Users can send coats for laundering by leaving them in the hamper of a lab coat pickup/drop-off room.
-Dirty coats are collected on Thursdays and sent out for laundering on Fridays.
+Dirty coats are collected on Wednesdays and sent out for laundering on Fridays.
 Cleaned coats are returned to EH&S the following Friday and delivered back to the lab coat pickup/drop-off location by the end of the day.
 Laundering costs are recharged to the faculty/supervisor’s department or school.

 What types of lab coats are available and which is appropriate for my use?

 Several different lab coat materials and styles are available, with the type of material required dependent on the type of lab work to be performed.
 White cotton/poly coats are suitable for work in most labs on campus.
 Three different styles of these coats are available.
 Blue flame resistant cotton lab coats are available for use in labs with low to medium fire risk.
 In addition, special requests can be made for lab coats made of Nomex, which is a flame resistant fabric that is suitable for work in labs with elevated fire risk or for work with pyrophoric liquids.

-Available sizes vary by type of coat, but generally range from XXS to 5XL with long/tall sizes also available for relaxed fits.
+Available sizes vary by type of coat, but generally range from XXS to 4XL with long/tall sizes also available for relaxed fits.
 Use our sizing guide to get the right fit.
 If a special size or type of coat is desired that is not available through EH&S, the faculty/supervisor can purchase a lab coat directly from the vendor and the coat can be added to the laundering program.
 (This option is explained in more detail below.)